DeanLemans/deanlemans.github.io/content/site_rules.md

 This site content is written in Obsidian.
 And the site code is edited with Zed.
 I use a *static site generator* called Quartz to automatically compile my notes into a website and convert them from Markdown to HTML.

-For this site, I push notes from Obsidian to a GitHub repo using the github desktop.
-The notes are then automatically compiled using Quartz.
-I host my site freely on github pages and neocities with my CI workflow. (link to CI here) #todo
+For this site, I push notes from Obsidian to a GitHub repo using a git GUI.
+The notes are then automatically compiled using Github actions.
+I host my site freely on github pages and neocities with my CI workflow.

+(link to CI here)

+- [ ] link to CI of site here